The Original Caesar Dressing Recipe

-- Originally, this salad dressing calls for two raw eggs, but because of the possible outbreak of bacteria that may occur in some eggs it is highly suggested that you boil the eggs.
+- Originally, this salad dressing called for two raw eggs, but because of the possible outbreak of bacteria that may occur in some eggs, it is highly suggested that you boil the eggs.

 - After the eggs have boiled (3 mins), peel the shell and place both hard boiled eggs into a food processor with all the other ingredients (except for the oil) and puree.

-- While the ingredients are blending nicely, you may slowly pour in your oil until the mixture becomes creamy.
+- Once the ingredients are blending nicely, you may slowly pour in your oil until the mixture becomes creamy.
 Be sure to pour slowly.

-- If not used immediately, you should refrigerate right away.
+- If not used immediately, you should refrigerate your dressing right away.
 This salad dressing will keep for three days in the fridge.
-However, it is best to use this salad dressing as soon as it's prepared for the BEST results.
+However, it is best to use this salad dressing as soon as it's prepared for best results.

 Questions & Answers